 Stage 2: Document Review, Clearance, and Signing

-- After completing all steps in Stage 1, if a standard template LOI or MOU is being pursued, OCGP will provide a draft agreement to the faculty/staff member if one has not already been provided.
+- After completing all steps in Stage 1, if a standard template LOI or MOU is being pursued, OCGP will provide a draft agreement to the faculty/staff member and GAC member if one has not already been provided.

 - Signature authority: For Purdue, all MOUs must be signed by the Chief Officer for Corporate and Global Partnerships; all Activity Agreements must be signed by the Chief Officer for Corporate and Global Partnerships and the Senior Director for Sponsored Program Services (dual-degree program agreements must also be signed by the Provost and the Dean and Associate Dean of the graduate school for master's/phD).
 For a Letter of Intent (LOI), Department Head, Dean, Provost, Center Director, or their designee are allowed to sign for Purdue.
 (In exceptional circumstances, if no language is changed from the template and the RPS has been approved then the LOI is the only international agreement that can be signed without explicit written approval of OCGP and the GAC representative).

 Note: Purdue’s President does not routinely sign international partnership documents.
 When the president does sign, or in special circumstances when others are designated as signers for ceremonial purposes, a separate signature page is later attached to the document with the signatures of the authorized signatories.

 Stage 3: Record Keeping

-Once any of the three instruments is signed, the faculty/staff member should send an original copy to the international partner (if desired by the partner) and a scanned copy to OCGP (and SPS, when nontemplate or Activity Agreement).
+Once any of the three instruments is signed, the faculty/staff member should send an original and/or scanned copy to the international partner (as per the partner's preference) and a scanned copy to OCGP (and SPS, when nontemplate or Activity Agreement).
 Ultimately, all agreements are recorded in both the global linkages database and the COEUS database.
 OCGP is responsible for ensuring that all agreements are recorded in the global linkages database and that template agreements are recorded in COEUS while SPS records non-template agreements and Activity Agreements in COEUS.